Week 3: RNAseq

 Most of our bioinformatics experiments will involve relatively large files and expensive operations.
 Even relatively small RNAseq experiments will still involve aligning tens of millions of reads to genomes that are many megabases long.
 Now that we are working with these larger files, we should not and in some cases, will not, be able to run these tasks locally on the same node that our VSCode session is running.

-To run your workflow on the cluster, switch to using the cluster profile option in place of the local flag.
+As a reminder, to run your workflow on the cluster, switch to using the cluster profile option in place of the local flag as in project 0.
 Your new nextflow command should now be:

 nextflow run main.nf -profile singularity,cluster